matbun/ML4Fires/README.md

 ### Overview

-The dataset used to carry on the development of the code for InterTwin DT on wildfires is composed by 14 climate variables:
+The dataset used to carry on the development of the code is composed by 14 climate variables:

 - 12 climate variables belong to SeasFire Cube v3;
 - 2 (`merged_ba` and `merged_ba_valid_mask`) are obtained by merging _FCCI_ (`fcci_ba` and `fcci_ba_valid_mask`) and _GWIS_ (`gwis_ba` and `gwis_ba_valid_mask`) variables on burned areas.